-- carbon emissions' category rising to 'BREEAM outstanding' equivalent for ENE 01 from 2028. - f.
+- e.
+For non-residential developments, achieve at least BREEAM excellent standard (or equivalent) for the 'Ene 01 reduction of energy use and carbon emissions' category rising to 'BREEAM outstanding' equivalent for ENE 01 from 2028. - f.
 Include a detailed energy statement to demonstrate via site relevant evidence how the development has sought to maximize reductions in carbon emissions in line with relevant policy targets, including the minimisation of overheating risks and appropriate measures for post occupancy evaluation.
 Whole life cycle emissions should be considered where possible.

-Districts Local Plans may set out specific carbon emission reduction and energy demand targets within Local Plans targets, particularly if carbon neutral targets have been set sooner than 2038 or promote other measures through which energy efficiency of buildings and renewable energy generation can be achieved.
+Districts may set out specific carbon emission reduction and energy demand targets within Local Plans.